SabrinaPau/07_eda-project-1/Assignment.md

 ### Workflow:
 #### Understand Business Problem and Potential Solution
 1. Map out the order process in a flow chart.
-2. Invent some KPIs that would be useful for tracking the performance processes overall and at each stage.
+2. Invent some metrics that would be useful for tracking the performance processes overall and at each stage.
 3. Label the flowchart with any logic that takes place that could affect how orders move through the stages.
 Include notes about assumptions the company and suppliers make about the processing time for each stage.
 #### Explore Data
 4. Load the provided data into pandas and perform simple EDA to describe what data exists including descriptive statistics, identify missing values and any outliers.